Byzantine gardens

-The city of Byzantium in the Byzantine Empire occupies an important place in the history of garden design between eras and cultures (c.
+The ancient city of Byzantium occupies an important place in the history of garden design between eras and cultures (c.
 4th century – 10th century CE).
-The city, later renamed Constantinople (present day Istanbul), was capital of the Eastern Roman Empire and survived for a thousand years after the fall of the Western Roman Empire.
+The city was renamed Constantinople (present day Istanbul) in 330 AD and became the capital of the Byzantine Empire and survived for a thousand years after the fall of the Western Roman Empire.
 The gardens of Byzantium were, however, mostly destroyed after the 15th-century Turkish conquest of the city.

 Design

 A modern bronze copy of a Greek garden statue, the type of which survived well into Late antiquity.

 Byzantine gardens were based largely on Roman ideas emphasizing elaborate Hellenistic mosaic designs, a typical classical feature of formally arrayed trees and built elements such as fountains and small shrines.
 These gradually grew to become more elaborate as time passed.
 Byzantine gardens have influenced Islamic gardens and particularly Moorish gardens; the latter being because Spain was for centuries a Roman province (and, during the reign of Justinian the Great, a Byzantine province as well).